Reaching for the phone is its own barrier at the start line.

 Does Beginary work on Apple Watch?

 Yes.
-The Apple Watch app ships alongside the iPhone app at launch in summer 2026.
+The Apple Watch app ships alongside the iPhone app.
 It mirrors your day from your phone, so the same calm list is one glance away on your wrist.
 When reaching for your phone is one friction too many, the watch carries the whole loop.

 Can I start a task from my wrist?

 Yes.
-A modular complication puts the next start one tap from your watch face, and a soft amber complication shows what slipped without making you open anything.
+Open the Watch app and your day is there, with a soft amber note on anything that slipped.
 One tap drops you into Just Start, so a raised wrist is enough to begin, without reaching for your phone.

 Does the Apple Watch app need my iPhone?